ahmadibrahim/REST-DOC/reponse_http.md

 {
 "code":400,
 "status":"error",
-"message" :
+"message" : "The request is invalid"
-        {
-            "InvalidArgument",
-            "Parameter ABC should be a valid date"
-        },
 "details" :
     [
         {